-We consent to the incorporation by reference in the Registration Statement (No. 333-70710) pertaining to the Harsco Corporation Savings Plan of our report dated June 26, 2020 relating to the statements of net assets available for plan benefits of the Harsco Corporation Savings Plan as of December 31, 2019, and the related statement of changes in net assets available for plan benefits for the year then ended, and the related schedule, included in this annual report on Form 11-K.
+We consent to the incorporation by reference in the Registration Statement (No. 333-70710) on Form S-8 of the Harsco Corporation Savings Plan of our report dated June 18, 2021 with respect to the statements of net assets available for benefits of the Harsco Corporation Savings Plan as of December 31, 2020 and 2019 and the related statement of changes in net assets available for benefits for the year ended December 31, 2020, and the related supplemental schedule as of December 31, 2020, which report appears in the December 31, 2020 annual report on Form 11-K of the Harsco Corporation Savings Plan.